 5.4.1 UL Grant reception

-Uplink grant is either received dynamically on the PDCCH, in a Random Access Response, configured semi-persistently by RRC or determined to be associated with the PUSCH resource of MSGA as specified in clause 5.1.2a.
+Uplink grant is either received dynamically on the PDCCH, in a Random Access Response, configured semi-persistently or preallocated by RRC or determined to be associated with the PUSCH resource of MSGA as specified in clause 5.1.2a.
 The MAC entity shall have an uplink grant to transmit on the UL-SCH.
 To perform the requested transmissions, the MAC layer receives HARQ information from lower layers.
 An uplink grant addressed to CS-RNTI with NDI = 0 is considered as a configured uplink grant.
 An uplink grant addressed to CS-RNTI with NDI = 1 is considered as a dynamic uplink grant.

 If the MAC entity has a C-RNTI, a Temporary C-RNTI, or CS-RNTI, the MAC entity shall for each PDCCH occasion and for each Serving Cell belonging to a TAG that has a running timeAlignmentTimer or a running cg-SDT-TimeAlignmentTimer and for each grant received for this PDCCH occasion: